TBC: The Tiny Binary Computer

 Input area: [not yet implemented] The input area is active only when an input instruction is being executed.
 The clock stops while input is pending and resumes with the input value in the accumulator.
 Three kinds of input are accepted:

-Register and memory contents: While a program is running on the virtual machine, you can place the mouse cursor over a register or memory cell yuo see the values in binary or decimal and, for memory cells, how the cell would be interpreted as an instruction.
+Register and memory contents: While a program is running on the virtual machine, you can place the mouse cursor over a register or memory cell you see the values in binary or decimal and, for memory cells, how the cell would be interpreted as an instruction.
 It takes a about a second for the tool-tip to appear.

 Breakpoints: Clicking in a memory cell will set a breakpoint at that location.
 When it is about to be loaded as an instruction, the clock will stop so that you can inspect the contents of memory and registers.
 Click "Run" or "Step" to continue.
 Using a memory location as data does not trigger a breakpoint.